SUPPORT & RESOURCES FOR FAMILIES

 The key question is whether we are committed to our own Hero’s Journey as parents, which means trusting our learners to solve their own problems, even when the world seems unfair.
 The future of Western Civilization may well depend on it.

-• What if my Learner gets a strike or an honor code and has to spend a day at home?
+What if my Learner gets a an honor code?

-If a learner has to go home for a day, this is a powerful opportunity for deep learning.
+If a learner receives an honor code violation, this is a powerful opportunity for deep learning.
 Everyone makes mistakes, including those that have powerful consequences, it gives us a chance to encourage deep introspection.

-As parents, we’ve found it far more powerful to reexamine our Family Mission and Plan, look explicitly at facing resistance, remove distractions, and disavow the Victim.
+As parents, we’ve found it far more powerful to reexamine our Family Mission and Plan, look explicitly at facing resistance, remove distractions, and disavow the victim mentality.

 First, ask your learner.
 Learners are typically more than happy to explain how the studio works to newcomers.
 If your learner says she doesn’t understand the system, it’s more likely she just doesn’t want to discuss it.